A Highly Efficient and Extensible Library for Registration based Visual Tracking

 A Matlab interface similar to Mexvision is currently under development too.

-We also provide a simple interface for ROS called mtf_bridge for seamless integration with robotics applications.
-A ROS package that uses it to exemplify integration of MTF with ROS is present in the ROS sub folder.
+We also provide a simple interface for ROS called mtf_bridge (also present in the ROS sub folder) for seamless integration with robotics applications.
 Finally, MTF comes bundled with several state of the art learning and detection based trackers whose C++ implementations are publicly available including DSST, KCF, CMT, TLD, RCT, MIL, Struck, FragTrack, GOTURN and DFT.
 As s result, combined with the datasets provided below, MTF can serve as a great test bed for general purpose tracking too.
 We are always looking to add more such trackers to MTF so please let us know if there is a tracker with open source C++ implementation that you would like to see integrated.

 MTF supports both Unix and Windows platforms.
 Though it has been tested comprehensively only under Linux, specifically Ubuntu 14.04, it should work on Macintosh systems too.
 The Windows build system is in its early stages and needs some manual setting of variables but it is quite usable and we are working on making it more user friendly.